Erasmus+ International is an EU funding program that supports long- and short-term stays abroad in countries outside the EU.

 You may have to meet additional requirements, for example some spots are reserved for a certain field of study, please see the list of available places.

-You first apply to the University of Graz.
-If you have been selected, you will also apply (at a later stage) to the host university for which you have been selected.
+For the Erasmus+ International Programme, you first apply to the University of Graz.
+If you have been selected for a stay abroad, you should also apply at a later stage to the host university for which you have been selected.
 Before submitting your Erasmus+ application, please note the following information:

 Application deadlines: